-Fortunately, you don’t have to blow your budget to show your friends a good time.
+Fortunately, you don’t have to blow your budget.
 Nor do you have to spend the whole day in the kitchen.

 Here are some low-cost Super Bowl party ideas that will make your life easier and leave you with the energy to cheer on your team come game time.

-Deciding to go potluck is one of the easiest ways to make your party planning a little less intimidating.
+Deciding to go potluck is one of the easiest ways to make party planning a little less intimidating.
 You can even create a theme that gets everyone excited to participate.
 Just make sure you keep track of who’s bringing what: There’s nothing worse than too many pretzels and not enough beer.

 2. Plan a backyard tailgate